-CVS purchases Apothecary by Design
+CVS Health purchases Apothecary by Design

+One of Portland’s fastest-growing companies, Apothecary by Design, has been purchased by an $80 billion health care company.
-CVS has purchased Apothecary by Design, a Portland pharmacy that focuses on treatments for chronic diseases.

-The national pharmacy chain, which is based in Rhode Island, completed the purchase Sunday from BelHealth, a CVS spokeswoman said.
+CVS Health purchased the Portland pharmacy, which focuses on treatments for chronic diseases, on Sunday from BelHealth, a private equity firm, a CVS spokeswoman said.
 Terms of the sale were not disclosed.

-BelHealth is a New York-based private equity firm that purchases companies in the health sector.
-It typically adds management teams to the companies to boost their financial health and then resells the companies.
-Its current holdings include a health care staffing firm and a home health care provider.

 CVS said it plans to retain the 38 employees who work at Apothecary by Design’s Preble Street location and won’t be changing the name of the company.
 It will operate under the CVS Specialty division, which is part of CVS Health.